lbaile21/LLMstudio/examples/README.md

 ## Running the Examples

-Make sure LLMstudio is installed and that the required API keys are set as environment variables before launching the notebooks:
+Make sure LLMstudio is installed and that the required API keys (e.g. `OPENAI_API_KEY`) are set as environment variables before launching the notebooks:

 ```bash
 pip install llmstudio